Bringing the thrills and spills of sailing to Kiwi kids nationwide

-The Weta Trimaran has proved to be very versatile and safe in a variety of conditions.
-It is fantastic for children who initially are nervous about sailing, build ing their confidence by going out with an Instructor and other children.
-It really does add another fun factor and was highly utilized during the trial.
+The Weta trimaran has proved to be very versatile and safe in a variety of conditions.
+It is fantastic for children who initially are nervous about sailing, building their confidence by going out with an instructor and other children.
+It adds another fun factor to the day.

 Where we came from

-The Volvo Sailing...Have a go! programme begain in 2006 with one trailer, living the dream of Sir Peter Blake that all children should get the chance to go sailing.
-The Team New Zealand 2000 trust provided the original funding to get the programme started, and the Lion Foundation continued to help as the programme evolved from one trailer to two and in 2009, three trailers.
+The Volvo Sailing...Have a go! programme began in 2006 with one trailer, The Team New Zealand 2000 trust provided the original funding to get the programme started and the Lion Foundation continued to help as the programme evolved from one trailer to two and in 2009, three trailers.
 In 2013, Volvo Cars New Zealand came on board as the naming rights sponsor in support of youth sailing.

 For more information about Volvo Sailing...
 Have a Go! contact Danika on (09) 361 4028 or email firstname.lastname@example.org